PEOPLEFIRST

 An invitation, not an application.

 There is no application form.
-Membership begins as a conversation — about the alignment between an organization's work and the alliance's, about what each side would bring, and about whether there's a fit.
+Membership begins as a conversation — about the alignment between an organization's work and the People First Alliance's, about what each side would bring, and about whether there's a fit.
 Recruitment is relationship-based and runs through the Board; if there's alignment, an invitation follows.

 Start a conversation